axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-27-i-am-giving-it-all-to-my-dreams.markdown

 ---

 <div style="display:none;">
- <p>There are certain industries where people are very willing to take a massive hit to their capacity for independent action in exchange for working on their dreams.
-The NewSpace and Video Game industries are two that pop to mind.</p>
+ <p>There are certain industries where people are very willing to take a massive hit to their capacity for independent action in exchange for working on their dreams.</p>
 </div>

 <h1>&nbsp;</h1>